dhanyavasan/Human-Cognitive-Score-Prediction-/README.md

 # Human-Cognitive-Score-Prediction

+**Dhanya Srinivasan**

-## Overview
+## Introduction
-The objective of this study is to examine the extent to which behavioral, lifestyle, and demographic factors contribute to variations in human cognitive performance.
-By leveraging a large-scale dataset, this analysis aims to uncover meaningful patterns and relationships within the data and to construct a data-driven model capable of estimating cognitive scores.
+In today’s fast-paced, distraction-heavy world, declining attention spans and rising cognitive health issues like ADHD have become increasingly common.
+Lifestyle, behavioral, and demographic factors play a critical role in shaping cognitive performance, yet these influences are often overlooked.
+This study aims to investigate how such factors contribute to variations in cognitive ability and to build a predictive model that estimates cognitive scores.
+The resulting tool can support cognitive health monitoring for individuals, assist clinicians in assessment, and serve as a foundation for further research in educational and wellness domains.

 ## Dataset
 This dataset is sourced from [Kaggle](https://www.kaggle.com/datasets/samxsam/human-cognitive-performance-analysis/data).
 The dataset containing 80,000 samples is explored with the objective of predicting human cognitive scores based on a variety of lifestyle, demographic, and behavioral features.
 The dataset includes attributes such as age, sleep duration, stress level, diet type, screen time, exercise frequency, caffeine intake, memory test score and more—each potentially influencing cognitive performance.

-Please find the EDA in this [link](https://github.com/dhanyavasan/Human-Cognitive-Score-Prediction-/blob/main/Capstone_phase_I.ipynb) to Jupyter Notebook.
+Please find the analysis & the model in this [......] to Jupyter Notebook.

+## Overview of Predictive Modeling Process
+Given that the dataset is structured in tabular form and the objective is to predict a continuous cognitive score, a supervised learning approach was employed using both linear and non-linear regression algorithms, including Linear Regression, Lasso Regression, Random Forest, and XGBoost.
+The models were evaluated based on residual plots, learning curves with increasing training size, and Root Mean Squared Error (RMSE) to identify the best performer.

 ##  Exploratory Data Analysis (EDA) Insights
 1. **Sleep Duration**: